 If your complaint is regarding potentially contaminated organic product, please read through our procedures for reporting contaminated product.

-If your complaint is regarding a farmers’ market issue in California, you are advised to contact the local agricultural commissioner and State Organic Program in writing.
-CCOF recommends addressing both parties in the complaint and providing a copy to both of them.
+If your complaint is regarding a farmers’ market issue in California, contact both the local agricultural commissioner and submit a complaint using the CDFA Complaint portal.